60dimension/IELTS-Vocabularies/Vocabulary02.md

 History is always a matter of interpretation.

-Fold the omelet in half.
+Fold the omelette in half.

 I was hurled bodily on the deck.

 The end of an era presupposes the start of another.

-Show consideration for your neighbors.
+Show consideration for your neighbours.

 Do you make any intermediate stops between your home and work?